 If something seems out of place or has an odd brand name you don’t recognize, it’s worth a closer look.

-Here’s a pro tip: use your smartphone to detect infrared (IR) lights used by night-vision cameras.
-Open the front-facing camera (which often doesn’t have an IR filter) and scan the dark room for any pulsing purple or white lights.
-It’s a quick and effective way to spot those sneaky devices.
+Here’s a pro tip: use your smartphone to detect infrared lights used by night-vision cameras.
+Open the front-facing camera, which often lacks an IR filter, and scan the dark room for pulsing purple or white lights.
+Quick and effective.
+It’ll catch those sneaky devices most people miss.

 By following these steps, you can quickly sweep through your space and feel more secure.
 Stay vigilant and stay safe!

-RF scanners work by picking up on the wireless signals that cameras transmit.
-They’re pretty effective for live-streaming cameras.
-But here’s the catch: they can be triggered by Wi-Fi routers and other devices.
+RF scanners pick up the wireless signals that cameras transmit.
+They work well for live-streaming cameras.
+The problem?
+Wi-Fi routers and other devices can trigger false positives.

 So, you might end up with a lot of false positives.
 Ttweakhotel